Overview

 Space South Central has the potential to become a national leader in optical communications, quantum-secure networks, and high-throughput satellite (HTS) systems.
 The region’s strength in photonics, advanced signal processing, and secure data infrastructure could underpin future constellations of satellites delivering ultra-fast, resilient communication solutions.
 Applications extend across defence, maritime, aerospace, and critical infrastructure sectors.

-A satellite with solar panels and a large dish antenna inside an industrial facility.
+Engineers in a lab monitor computers and examine a satellite with solar panels and a large dish antenna.

 02